CKPR-DT: Distribution

-As part of the CBC's budget cuts, the operation of CBLK-TV and the other CBC-owned analogue rebroadcasters of private affiliates was discontinued on July 31, 2012.
+As part of the CBC's budget cuts, the operation of CBLK-TV and the other CBC-owned analog rebroadcasters of private affiliates was discontinued on July 31, 2012.

 Programming

-As one of CTV's independently-owned affiliates, CKPR-DT currently clears the vast majority of the CTV schedule (as it did as a CBC affiliate), with a handful of preemptions in daytime and overnight for locally-sold paid programming, sometimes varying from day to day.
-Most notably, The Daily Show is not carried at all by CKPR in favour of infomercials, as well as the Monday edition of Dr. Phil.
-However, in the absence of a local noon newscast of its own, CKPR carries CTV Ottawa's lunch-hour newscast in the noon timeslot, as well as its 5 p.m. newscast.
+CKPR carries the majority of its programming in pattern with CTV's Eastern Time schedule.
+The station broadcasts local newscasts at 6 and 11 p.m. under the TBT News branding; in lieu of local newscasts in these timeslots, CKPR simulcasts CTV News Ottawa from CJOH-DT at noon and 5 p.m.
+In the past, the station sometimes opted out of selected daytime and overnight programming for locally sold paid programming.

+Since March 2020, the station has broadcast HAGI TV Bingo—a weekly charity bingo event in support of Handicapped Action Group Incorporated (HAGI)—on Saturday nights throughout much of the year.
+The transition to televised games was originally prompted by the COVID-19 pandemic (with Gary Cooper, who had hosted the in-person event, hosting the televised games until his death in 2024), but has remained on the station since.

 In many cases during its CBC affiliation (as of fall 2008, up to five times per day) CBC network shows broadcast during daytime or late-night on CKPR were preempted by paid programming.
 For example, with the Kids' CBC block having expanded to five hours on August 31, 2009, CKPR did not air the final hour of the expanded block, just like Corus-owned CBC affiliates (at the time) in Peterborough (CHEX-DT), Oshawa (CHEX-TV-2) and Kingston (CKWS-DT), opting for an hour of paid programming instead.
 Also, as of February 2010, CKPR also preempted a half-hour of Kids' CBC at 7 a.m. for a local morning newscast (which has since been cancelled with the affiliation switch in favor of Canada AM).
 Furthermore, in September 2011, as more programming toward adults, CKPR began preempting the 9-11 a.m. and the Saturday 11:30 a.m. block of Kids' CBC and a few months later in 2012, CKPR also began to preempt the 7:30 a.m. portion of Kids' CBC for more local and paid programming.
 The 9–11 a.m. block of Kids' CBC eventually returned in February 2012 but CKPR continued to decline the 7:30–8 a.m., 11 a.m.–noon and the Saturday 11:30 a.m.–noon blocks of Kids' CBC.
 CKPR also signs off most nights after the late-night talk show Conan on Monday to Thursday and the late network movie on weekends.

 When CHFD was primarily a CTV affiliate, Global programs that could not be cleared by CHFD-DT, such as Survivor, would occasionally air on CKPR-DT instead.
 In the past, some CTV programming not cleared by CHFD may have also aired on CKPR.